Credit Card Reconsideration Strategies

-Some banks offer chat services on their websites.
-Citi does offer it, but the window only pops up for some people.
-I know that American Express and other banks offer it as well.
+Some banks such as American Express offer chat services on their websites.
 While it can’t hurt to try chat, if you have failed at the reconsideration call, then you probably won’t be reaching someone who has the authority to overturn your denial.
 With that said, it is worth a shot and is a possible way to avoid making the call in the first place.
 You can also sometimes get an escalation which will result in someone with authority calling you back.

 Credit Card Reconsideration Via U.S. Mail

 Perhaps my favorite credit card reconsideration strategy is the most “old school” as well.
 Many people including myself have had success with sending a letter in to the bank in order to get reconsidered.
 The only thing that stands in your way is finding the address to send it to and it turns out that is quite easy.

 When you receive the denial letter via U.S. mail, they will include an address to write to if you have any questions.
 This is the address that you send a very thoughtful and detailed letter to.
 I have helped people get approved with Citibank, Barclays, Bank of America & Capital One by sending letters.